Project Update (February 2018):

 To continue moving forward with this critical project, further investigation is required to ensure the best planning decisions are made.

-During the spring/summer of 2017, three red flags are were under investigation.
-These include:
+During the spring/summer of 2017, three red flags were under investigation.
+These included:

 - Further hydrological studies to better understand any potential risks to the quality or quantity of groundwater in the area

-At their October 2017 meeting the sewage commission were provided these important updates:
+At the October 2017 meeting the Sewage Commission were provided with these important updates:

-Cost estimates for a pump station on Beech Street are significantly (70%) higher than budgeted, due to challenges such as a difficult tie-in at the beach below Beech Street, extra measures to protect against possible risks, and the constraints of the small property size.
+- Cost estimates for a pump station on Beech Street are significantly (70 per cent) higher than budgeted, due to challenges such as a difficult tie-in at the beach below Beech Street, extra measures to protect against possible risks, and the constraints of the small property size.